deepanshudua55/guided-projects/sg3/intro-to-c/processes-and-system-calls/day-1/README.md

 2. Privileged processes - Operating System
    - Hardware can only be accessed through the operating system.
 3. Normal processes
-   - Normal processes can only access the harware by doing _system calls_ to the operating system.
+   - Normal processes can only access the hardware by doing _system calls_ to the operating system.

 #### System Calls